Office of Resilience & Sustainability

 Have a question or comment?
 Please feel free to email us at ORS@elpasotexas.gov.

-We've finished our Resilient City Roundtables and are ready to start developing our Resilience Plan!
+We've finished our Resilient City Roundtables and are ready to start developing our Resilience Strategy!

 Help us develop our Resilience Plan by getting involved in the strategy process!
 Community input is extremely important for a successful plan, so we welcome your thoughts and expertise.
 To learn more about being involved in the process, please email us or check out our events page.